-The proposed primary outcome will be attainment by EAL pupils in GCSE in the primary subject specialism (ie History).
+The proposed primary outcome is attainment by EAL pupils in GCSE in the primary subject specialism (ie. Science).

-Secondary outcome measures will be:
+Secondary outcome measures are:

-- EAL pupils GCSE results in the second subject specialism (Science) - the results of EAL pupils taught by teachers trained in the approach in History and/or Science in GSCE English Language.
+- EAL pupils GCSE results in the second subject specialism (History) - the results of EAL pupils taught by teachers trained in the approach in Science and/or History in GSCE English Language.
 These would assess the impact of pupils being taught by trained teachers in more than one subject specialism and the impact of the programme on more general academic language attainment.